xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 <details><summary><strong>Usage Example: Create a sample Test Case in Manual view</strong></summary>

-Given a sample test case with the steps as below:
+In our example, we use a sample test case with the steps as below:

-* Open the browser
+* Open the browser.
-* Navigate to a website
+* Navigate to a website.
-* Click on a specific control
+* Click on a specific control.
-* Validate if a control exists on the page
+* Validate if a control exists on the page.
-* Close the browser
+* Close the browser.

 1. **Open the browser**: Select the **[Open Browser](/display/KD/%5BWebUI%5D+Open+Browser)** keyword.
 This keyword opens a browser and navigates to the specified URL if provided.

-    > Selected keywords will have their description displayed along for reference.
+    > You can view the description of a keyword by hover your mouse over that keyword.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/open-browser-manual.png" alt="open browser" width="100%">